Study In Italy

 Magistrale (Master’s degree):

-It lasts two years and requires completion of a triennale degree.
-It is designed for those wanting to specialize in a specific field, gaining advanced skills and deep knowledge.
-It suits those aiming for higher responsibility roles or wishing to continue with a PhD.
-Compared to the triennale, a magistrale opens doors to more specialized, better-paid positions and access to many public competitions and management roles.
+The master’s degree lasts two years and requires completion of a bachelor’s degree.
+Designed for those seeking to specialize in a specific field, it provides advanced skills and deep knowledge.
+Ideal for individuals aiming at higher responsibility roles or pursuing a PhD, this program, unlike the bachelor’s, unlocks more specialized, better-paid positions, along with access to numerous public competitions and management opportunities.

 According to the Italian education system, to enter university, one needs 12 years of formal education.
 Yes, in Italy, school lasts 12 years.
 Therefore, if you don’t have that, you can’t directly enroll in a bachelor’s degree program.
 But there’s a solution – the Foundation Year program.